amitfin/oref_alert/README.md

     }
 ```

 (The `card_mod` section at the bottom is only required when the language is English.
 It forces RTL for this element.
-Note that it depends on the installation of [card-mod](https://github.com/thomasloven/lovelace-card-mod) lovelace custom component.)
+Note that it requires the installation of [card-mod](https://github.com/thomasloven/lovelace-card-mod) lovelace custom component.)

 <kbd>![image](https://github.com/user-attachments/assets/bc1830dc-07d2-4a3b-a5c4-c08d1e620a79)</kbd>